 If you are interested in contributing to the solutions, we welcome your partnership and appreciate your support.

 Our Strategic Priorities were chosen as a result of our investigation into how the Santa Barbara Foundation could have a meaningful impact on solving today’s most persistent problems.
 The Strategic Plan was the result of a multi-year process of research, data analysis, interviews, focus groups and board deliberation.
 Our strategic priorities for 2018-2023 are to work with our partners and donors to maintain a safety net for the vulnerable and to find creative solutions to the problems of working families.

-The 1921 U.S. Supreme Court case of Block v.
+BY JORDAN KILLEBREW The 1921 U.S. Supreme Court case of Block v.
 Hirsch declared that housing is a “necessity of life.”
-Yet across our nation, healthy and affordable homes are not readily accessible to the public.
-The Santa Barbara Foundation is dedicated to providing information on key community issues, such as housing affordability, which is increasingly affecting numerous […]
+Yet across our nation, healthy and affordable homes are […]